ComradDoge/DogeEU4/README.md

 - Pontifex decision completely reworked.
 If a Byzantine or Italian restores it Hellenics and even Catholics get CB to take over the position.
 The position provides a bonus and an Introspection mechanic allowing you tp remove a bad trait every 5 years of your own choosing.
 - Getting Hellenism changed and Sol Invictus added to as a 'leader' of Hellenism.
 - Sol Invictus: an aspect system which gives you very powerful bonuses at the cost of church power but they last for a short time so time them well.
 A CB that allows you to convert others to Hellenism (not Sol Invictus because you are special) and make them into a Hellenic Tributary.
-- 10 more dutch monuments
+- Low countries got 10 more monuments

 Balance
 - Mercenary Ideas: last idea gives you 5 mercenary groups (2inf, 2cav, 1art) with preset modifiers and a cap of 40.